GrigoriiTishchuk/happy-b-day-Larissa/README.md

 # 🎯 Concept

-The app simulates a fictional research institute analyzing a relationship as if it were an ecological / emotional dataset.
+The app simulates a fictional research institute analyzing a relationship as if it were an analytical / emotional dataset.

-Everything is presented as:
-> “Longitudinal Emotional Impact Study”

-But in reality, it is a personalized interactive love letter.

 ---

 # 🧠 Core Idea Modules

-## 1. 🎬 Intro Video (Research Director Message)
+## 1. Intro Video (Lead Researcher Message)
 - A short personal video of you
 - Introduces the “research report”
 - Sets emotional tone